 BOARD OF DIRECTORS

-Associate Professor of Raza Studies and Education at San Francisco State University and Co-Founder of the Teaching Excellence Network (TEN).
-As a classroom teacher in East Oakland for the past 21 years, his pedagogy has been widely studied and acclaimed for producing uncommon levels of social and academic success for students.
+Associate Professor of Raza Studies and Education at San Francisco State University.
+He is also the founder of the Teaching Excellence Network and the Community Responsive Education Group As a classroom teacher and school leader in East Oakland for the past 24 years, his pedagogy has been widely studied and acclaimed for producing uncommon levels of social and academic success for students.
+Jeff lectures around the world and has authored two books and numerous journal articles and book chapters on effective practices in schools.

-Directing Attorney of the Statewide Education Rights Project at Public Counsel, a program that unites litigation, legislative and policy change, and direct services and community partnerships to create a model for education reform across California.
-Former director of the Legal Educational Advocacy Project at the San Francisco Public Defender’s Office.
+Attorney with over ten years of experience advocating for the rights of young people, in the Bay Area and across California.
+Former Directing Attorney of the Statewide Education Rights Project at Public Counsel, and founding director of the Legal Educational Advocacy Project at the San Francisco Public Defender’s Office.

 A registered architect in California and New Jersey, and a NCARB and LEED (APBD+C) accredited professional with over 20 years of experience.
 He specializes in the planning and design of innovative learning environments and creatively uses design to support and uplift a school’s culture.